Micro Master's Degree in Managing Employment Relations and Employment Law

 • Policy purposes; selection and recruitment; diversity and equality; development and training; expenses and benefits; discipline; performance improvement; rewards; pay.

-• Relating to own country;
+• Relating to one’s own country;

 • Equality and diversity,